What Is Monetary Policy Committee?

-The RBI Monetary Policy Committee (MPC) is a statutory body constituted as per Section 45ZB under the RBI Act of 1934 by the Central Government
+The RBI Monetary Policy Committee (MPC) is a statutory body constituted as per Section 45ZB under the RBI Act of 1934 by the Central Government.
+It is a remarkable initiative by the Reserve Bank of India to surge the GDP growth and turn down the percentage of inflation in India.

 - It was brought as an initiative to bring accountability and transparency in fixing the Monetary Policy of India.